galaxyproject/training-material/topics/phage-annotation-pipeline/tutorials/Apollo-record-to-Genbank/tutorial.md

 >    >
 >    > ### IV.
 Merged CDS on the Minus Strand
 >    >
->    > For cases with joint exons or joint frameshift proteins located on minus strand, make sure the order of the two CDS in the 5 column table is correct in order to avoid an error message during Genbank submission.  >    >
+>    > For cases with joint exons or joint frameshift proteins located on minus strand, make sure the order of the two CDS in the 5 column table is correct in order to avoid an error message after NCBI reviews the submission.
+Here is an example for the proper order of two merged CDS in a 5 column table (*note the fragment from right side of the genome is listed first in the table*):
->    > Here is an example for the proper order of two merged CDS in a 5 column table (*note the fragment from right side of the genome is listed first in the table*):
+>    >
 >    > ![](../../images/Apollo-record-to-Genbank-screenshots/3-two-merged-cds.PNG)
 >    >
 >    > ### V. Terminal Repeats
 >    >
->    > If applicable, add "misc_feature" for terminal repeat with the defined coordinates.
+>    > If applicable, add "terminal_repeat" for terminal repeat with the defined coordinates.
 The CPT convention is to put the TR at the 5’ end, not repeating the sequence at the 3’ end of the genome.
 Add notes such as "direct terminal repeat predicted by PhageTerm", and "right end of genome sequence not duplicated in this record" to indicate that the bases are not repeated in the genome deposited, but that that sequence (and its genes) are present in the viral genome.
 See below for an example.
 >    > ![](../../images/Apollo-record-to-Genbank-screenshots/4-repeat-region.PNG)
 >    >
 >    > ### VI.
 Cos End Sequence